maddicoat/CHEM10121/_episodes/01-introduction.md

 ### Setting up your Jupyter notebooks
 In the [setup], you learned how to start a Jupyter notebook.
 Now, we will use the notebook to execute Python code.
 Jupyter notebooks are divided into cells.
 You run a Jupyter notebook one cell at a time.
 To execute a cell, click inside the cell and press `shift+enter`.

-In the upper left corner, click where it says "Untitled" and change the name to "Introduction to Python".
+In the upper left corner, click where it says "Untitled" and change the name to "MolSSI Workshop".
 We have now changed the name of the Jupyter Notebook.

 Jupyter notebooks allow us to also use something called **markdown** in some cells.
 We can use markdown to write descriptions about our notebooks for others to read.
 It's a good practice to have your first cell be markdown to explain the purpose of the notebook.
 Let's do that in our first cell.
 Click inside the first cell, then on the top of the screen select `Cell->Cell Type->Markdown` (shown below).